 Raise your hand if you want to understand what does volume mean in stocks!
-Watch our video to learn its importance when day trading.
-It's often overlooked by novice traders and it really shouldn't be.
-It's more important than ever in 2020.
+Watch our video below to learn its importance when day trading.
+It's often overlooked by novice traders and it really shouldn't be - it's more important than ever in 2020.
 What are the volume charts telling us?
 Read on to get the scoop.

 The video above will give you an overview on how important stock volume is and show you how to locate it on stock charts.
 Read below for some tips.